ArianAttaie/notes-frequencies.json/README.md

 # notes-frequencies.json
-Music notes frequencies in 32 and 64 period.
-Written in -Integer- and formatted in -Json- .
+Music notes frequencies in 32 and 64 period
+Written in -Integer- (~ ± 0.5Hz) and formatted in -Json-